BradTheeStallion/DataStructuresAlgorithms_FinalSprint/README.md

 The application is currently not congigured to run locally, but feel free to read through the backend code in this project, the frontend code [here](https://github.com/BradTheeStallion/binary-search-tree), and check out the deployed project [here](https://bradtheestallion.github.io/portfolio/binary-tree).

 ## 🔍 Project Summary
-# Binary Search Tree API Guide
+## Binary Search Tree API Guide

 This API allows you to create, retrieve, and delete binary search trees.
 The API manages trees created from arrays of values and provides operations to interact with these trees.

+Please note that the JSONs below are indicative of what will display on a Postman test and the React app displays a tidier version of the JSON.

 ### Create a New Tree